jp3tty/Election_Analysis/README.md

 ![county votes loop](https://github.com/jp3tty/Election_Analysis/blob/main/Resources/county_votes_loop.PNG)

-This section of the code also uses the total votes to calculates the percentage of votes for each county and declares the county with the largest number of votes.
-This information is printed and saved to the TXT file.
+This section of the code also uses the total votes to determine the percentage of votes for each county and declares the county with the largest number of votes.
+This information is also printed and saved to the TXT file.

-Conditional formatting is applied at the end of the script to process and report the winning candidate, their vote count, and winning percentage, as well as print the information to the command line and save it to the TXT file.c
+Conditional formatting is applied at the end of the script to process and report the winning candidate, their vote count, and winning percentage, as well as print the information to the command line and save it to the TXT file.

 ![Condition formatting](https://github.com/jp3tty/Election_Analysis/blob/main/Resources/conditional_format.PNG)